FredWagon/Final-Project---College-Value-Analysis/README.md

-# Final Project - College-Value-Analysis
+# Final Project - College Value Analysis

 ### Pupose
 To provide personalized insight into the financial value of U.S. colleges and universities.